mickkn/VCS/README.md

-I did rewrite some of the script, but all credit goes to the excellent KISS Telemetry script from DynamikAray
+I did rewrite some (a lot) of the script, but all credit goes to the excellent KISS Telemetry script from DynamikAray

 ( https://github.com/DynamikArray/KISS_Battery_Monitor )